zhenga8533/pogo-calendar/README.md

 - **Lazy Loading:** Page components are lazy-loaded for better performance
 - **Centralized Services:** API calls abstracted into service modules
 - **Type Safety:** Full TypeScript coverage with comprehensive type definitions

 ---

-## Recent Code Improvements

-The codebase has undergone significant refactoring to eliminate code duplication and improve maintainability:

-### Completed Improvements

-- **Shared Filter Components:** Created reusable `FilterSection`, `FilterActions`, and `ShinyChip` components, eliminating 500+ lines of duplicated code across filter components.
-- **Generic Data Fetcher:** Implemented `createDataFetcher<T>` utility that consolidates all API fetch logic into a single, type-safe factory function.
-- **Shared Page Components:** Created `PageHeader` component for consistent page titles and descriptions across all data pages.
-- **Routes Configuration:** Centralized all route paths in `src/config/routes.ts` to eliminate string repetition and improve type safety.

-### Remaining Opportunities

-While the application is fully functional and significantly improved, there are still some architectural considerations for future refactoring:

-- **Props Drilling:** The Header component receives 30+ props from App.tsx, which could be simplified using additional context providers or a reducer pattern.
-- **Filter State Management:** Page-specific filter states are managed in App.tsx, creating tight coupling that could be improved with dedicated contexts.

-These are non-blocking issues that don't affect functionality but would further improve maintainability.

----